Non-Owner Car Insurance in Georgia

 What Is Non-Owner Car Insurance in Georgia?

 Non-owner car insurance covers Georgia drivers who don't own a vehicle but still need liability protection.
 This coverage pays for injuries and property damage you cause to others in an accident.
-However, it won't cover damage to the car you're driving, whether it's borrowed or rented.
+But it won't cover damage to the car you're driving, whether it's borrowed or rented.

 Does Georgia Allow Non-Owner Car Insurance?
 How You Can Get It